hariseldon99/gromacs_sims/MMP2_Rolipram/Rolipram/gromacs_logs.md

 > tau_t                   = 0.1                   ; time constant, in ps
 > ref_t                   = 300                   ; reference temperature, one for each group, in K
 ```

-Standard pre-processing and mdrun was run
+13. Standard pre-processing and mdrun was run along the same lines as the MMP2 protein and Lysozyme.
+The simulation was long, 100 ns with 50 million steps.

 TODO:

-1. Run NVT and NPT equilibriation
-2. Production MD from NPT equilibrium.
-100 ns
 3. Post processing: Obtained RMSD and Radius of Gyration.
 New quantity (RMSF) as a function of residue number was also obtained.